 Declaration: at the beginning of your thesis, you should add a declaration whereby by indicate that the thesis you submit is your own, and not the work of someone else.
 Furthermore, the declaration should also state that you have been informed of the completion and assessment rules of the MA Programme Euroculture.
 This declaration should be signed and dated.
-(See Annex Three for the format of this statement)
+In case your research involved participants, you have to ensure that you are able to tick the required boxes.
+In case your research did not involve participants, check the "not applicable" box.
+(See Annex Three for the statement)